welshk91/Eirene/README.md

 * No DRM support currently
 * Provide possibility to have picture-in-picture or side-by-side videos
 * Provide an interface (for classes that don't want to use inheritence)
-* Should look into [LifeCycle-Aware Components](https://developer.android.com/topic/libraries/architecture/lifecycle) for a better way to make the VIPER components LifeCycle-Aware (instead of including the methods in the Contract)
-* Need to provide a way for users to cache content
+* Need to provide a way for developers to customize the cache
 * Need to provide more customization for volume (layout, disable especially on phones that already manage media volume)
 * Need to provide more customization for Key Events (Android TV remote buttons, swipes, taps)
 * Need to provide more customization for the media control layout (play/pause, fast forward, closed captioning)
-* Look into providing a menu for options like subtitle/track selection, properties (similar to Funamation's player)
+* Look into providing a menu for options like subtitle/track selection, properties (similar to VLC or Funamation's player)
 * Smooth Streaming (SS) support seems weak, though we could be using out-of-date testing URLs
 * Clean up warnings
+* Create a Wiki (Common use cases, FAQ, important tips)
+* Screenshots
 * Get demo on Play Store

 ## License